-An NPE stands for a Non-Parental Event, in which someone discovers that they are a part of a misattributed parentage, themselves being the unknowing child.
+An NPE stands for Non-Parent Expected or a Non-Parental Event, in which someone discovers that they are a part of a misattributed parentage, themselves being the unknowing child.
 To be more blunt, the believed parent isn’t actually related to the child biologically.
 In this growing community it is more commonly observed that the misattributed parentage involves the father.
 Though, this is not always so, for instance when dealing with those who discover they were adopted later in life, donor conceived, a result of hidden sexual assault, affairs, etc.

 The most common discovery method as to one’s NPE status is through technological advancements in DNA testing offered by such companies as Ancestry.com and 23andMe.
 Again, though I say that DNA is the latest and most growing trend in NPE discovery, some discover through other means such as a relative or parent delivering the news that was kept secret for so long.
 Though this might be the case, it is DNA testing that takes this news from assumption/hear-say to a confirmed reality.